TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Controller.rst

 You can also use this code directly in your controller if you need to return a different HTTP header.
-If a different rendering from the standard view is necessary you can just path the rendered HTML content to this method.
-There is also a short hand method for JSON called :php:`jsonResponse()`.
+If a different rendering from the standard view is necessary you can just pass the rendered HTML content to this method.
+There is also a shorthand method for returning JSON called :php:`jsonResponse()`.

 This basic example requires no actions that are forwarding or redirecting.
 Read more about those concepts here: :ref:`extbase-action-controller-forward`.